 Improving traffic safety

 In seven counties of the provinces of Małopolskie, Lublin and Podkarpackie road safety has been improved thanks to the introduction of traffic-calming measures.
-Moreover, some 640 traffic police officers have received training in road traffic control and the local traffic police force has been equipped with 14 unmarked police vehicles.
-The impact of the project can be seen in the significant drop in accidents involving pedestrians (Małopolskie:19%: Lublin region: 50%).
+These structural improvements went in parallel with the training of some 650 police officers in traffic control.
+The impact of the project can be seen in the significant drop in accidents involving pedestrians in the regions where project activities were carried out.
+Together with other initiatives on road safety, the project has contributed to a 17% decrease of casualties due to road accidents (from 3’571 in 2012 to 2’938 in 2015).

 Swiss-Polish Partnership fund

 21 partnership projects promoting the exchange of knowledge and know-how between Swiss and Polish municipalities and institutions were completed in Poland in 2015.
-In all, some 30 visits to Switzerland took place involving 384 Polish nationals, who they took part in 25 events organised by project partners in Switzerland.
+In all, some 30 visits to Switzerland took place involving 384 Polish nationals, of which 147 took part in 25 events organized by Swiss partners.

 Support funding for NGOs

 A total of 336 NGOs obtained funds to promote and strengthen civil society's participation in the economic and social development of the country.
 All projects were completed on schedule.
-The NGOs organised approximately 1,500 awareness-raising activities in which nearly 18,000 people took part.
+The NGOs organised approximately 1,500 awareness-raising activities on civic participation, in which more than 18,000 people took part.